Dogue de Bordeaux

 The Dogue de Bordeaux isn't for everyone, and that's perfectly fine.
 These magnificent dogs thrive with owners who understand and appreciate their unique needs and characteristics.

 Your living situation needs to accommodate a large dog who craves family time.
-While they can adapt to apartment living in cities like Sydney or Melbourne, they need daily outings and mental stimulation.
-A securely fenced yard is ideal, but not essential if you're committed to regular walks and exercise.
+In cities like Sydney or Melbourne, body corporate rules can restrict dogs over a certain weight (often around 20-25 kg), so it's vital to check your building's by-laws.
+A securely fenced yard is ideal, but not essential if you're committed to daily walks.

 Interesting facts about the Dogue de Bordeaux

-The Dogue de Bordeaux gained worldwide fame starring alongside Tom Hanks in the 1989 movie "Turner & Hooch," significantly boosting the breed's popularity among dog enthusiasts
+The Dogue de Bordeaux gained worldwide fame starring alongside Tom Hanks in the 1989 movie "Turner & Hooch," significantly boosting the breed's popularity.

 FAQ